Akuli/tkinter-tutorial/getting-started.md

 Like most other GUI toolkits, Tk uses **widgets**.
 A widget is something that we see on the screen.
 Our program has two widgets.
-The root window is a widget and this label is a widget.
+The root window is a widget, and this label is a widget.
 A label is a widget that just displays text.

+Note that most widgets take a **parent widget** as the first argument.
+When we do `tk.Label(root)`, the root window becomes the parent so the label will be displayed in the root window.

 ```python
 label.pack()